14 Oct My Year of Infertility

 By January, it had been four months without a period and I began to worry.
 Another visit to my GP confirmed my fears.
 After my previous blood test, she had flagged an abnormality and requested an urgent MRI.
 The note on my file revealed sky-high levels of prolactin, a hormone secreted by the pituitary gland.
 This explained why I was sans-period.
 My hormones were telling my body not to ovulate because I had the prolactin levels of a pregnant or lactating woman.
 My body was actively forbidding itself to fall pregnant.

 The MRI was one of the most terrifying medical procedures I’ve encountered.
 A 30-minute session was drawn out to an hour and a half.
 As I arrived back at work following the MRI, my phone rang.
-It was the imaging centre, requesting I return immediately for the second lot of scans.
+It was the imaging centre, requesting I return immediately for a second lot of scans.
 “Drop everything,” they said.
 They’d fit me in as soon as I arrived.

 I called my husband.
 “Meet me there,” I managed to sob, convinced they were assessing the size of the malignant brain tumour they’d just found.
 It was difficult to think rationally when I’d just been summoned using terms like ‘urgent’ and ‘immediately’.
 My GP had already warned me it was possible I was suffering from a prolactinoma, a benign tumour of the pituitary gland, and I’d Dr Google-diagnosed an early, childless death for myself.

-The MRI revealed nothing but minuscule tumours on and around my pituitary gland, so inconsequential they really didn’t warrant mentioning.
+The MRI revealed nothing but minuscule tumours on and around my pituitary glad, so inconsequential they really didn’t warrant mentioning.
 I was told that most adult women have them, and while a relief, this information didn’t bring me any closer to finding the reason I wasn’t ovulating.

 A referral to a gynaecologist was expensive and fruitless.
 I paid $300 for her to tell me I had lovely shiny hair and that she was looking forward to seeing me when I was “nice and fat with a baby inside”.
 She didn’t even examine me.
 I was then referred to an endocrinologist whose next availability was in three months.

-It’s when you have no control over a situation that you desire it most.
 I couldn’t sit and wait the three months out when there were endless opportunities to do something about my fertility (or lack thereof).

 Over March, April and May I had weekly appointments with a massage therapist, chiropractor, kinesiologist and acupuncturist.
 I was advised to abstain from wheat, coffee, soy, alcohol and sugar.
 As a vegan, this left me with very little joy when it came to eating.
 I began taking biotin, vitamin A, Chinese herbs and a pregnancy supplement with added iron.
 It was all-consuming, but I was convinced it was worth it for something I realised I wanted so badly.